 Perry Holbrook holds a Doctorate of Musical Arts degree from the University of Minnesota, a Masters of Music degree from Arizona State University, and a Bachelor of Music degree from Wichita State University.
 He received his teaching credentials from the University of Georgia.
-Professional affiliations and memberships include: ASTA, MENC, GMEA, and the Atlanta Federation of Musicians, Local 148-462.

 Dr. Holbrook is active as a guest conductor.
-Summer conducting engagements have included the Sewanee Summer Music Festival (2011, 2012) and the Orchestra America Summer Symposium (2006, 2007).
+Summer conducting engagements have included the Sewanee Summer Music Festival (2011, 2012, 2014, 2015) and the Orchestra America Summer Symposium (2006, 2007).
 He has guest conducted honor groups in Texas, South Carolina, and Georgia.
-Dr. Holbrook has presented clinics at the Midwest Clinic (2006); the ASTA National Conference (2004, 2009); the Georgia Music Educators Convention (2006, 2010); and the Texas Music Educators Convention (2005).
+Dr. Holbrook has presented clinics at the Midwest Clinic (2006, 2016); the ASTA National Conference (2004, 2009); the Georgia Music Educators Convention (2006, 2010, 2013); and the Texas Music Educators Convention (2005).
 In 2007, he was the featured clinician at the Texas Music Educators Association Convention, presenting a series of five clinics.
 In addition to teaching orchestra, Dr. Holbrook teaches AP Music Theory.
 He was named the S.T.A.R. teacher of Walton High School in 2004.

 The Assistant Director:

-Sara Grimes is in her seventh year as Assistant Director of Orchestras at Walton High School in Marietta, Georgia.
+Sara Grimes is in her eighth year as Assistant Director of Orchestras at Walton High School in Marietta, Georgia.
 As a graduate of Walton, Mrs. Grimes is proud to be teaching at her alma mater.
 Mrs. Grimes’ prior teaching experiences include Barber Middle School in Cobb County and West Laboratory Elementary in Miami-Dade County, Florida.
 Additionally, she was the graduate teaching assistant at the University of Miami and taught undergraduate string techniques